ZPascal/pretix-docker-compose/README.md

 ## TLS setup

-You can specify the used TLS certificates by adapting the mounted [certificate](docker/pretix/files/config/ssl/domain.crt) and [key](docker/pretix/files/config/ssl/domain.key) e.g. from LetsEncrypt or generating new self-signed certificates by following the [manual](scripts/EXAMPLE-CERT-CREATION.md) and moving the generated files.
+You can specify the used TLS certificates by adapting the mounted [certificate](docker/pretix/files/config/ssl/domain.crt) and [key](docker/pretix/files/config/ssl/domain.key) e.g. from Let's Encrypt or generating new self-signed certificates by following the [manual](scripts/EXAMPLE-CERT-CREATION.md) and moving the generated files.
 It is also possible to adapt the [used](docker/pretix/nginx/nginx.conf) Nginx configuration.

 ## Contribution
 If you would like to contribute something, have an improvement request, or want to make a change inside the code, please open a pull request.